 The other disbursement must be paid on all estates over £5,000. and requiring grant of representation is probate Court fees.
 These are currently £155.00 if a solicitor is instructed to act plus an additional £1.50 for every copy of the grant of representation required.
 No VAT is payable in relation to probate Court fees.

-If accountants need to be involved for example to complete tax returns for the deceased or provide information about the deceased’s business accounts for example if they were farming then there will be those costs to possibly bear in mind.
+If accountants need to be involved for example to complete tax returns for the deceased, bankruptcy etc, accounts for creditors etc, or provide information about the deceased’s business accounts, for example, if they were farming then there will be those costs to possibly bear in mind.
 The accountants’ costs will be completely separate, and they will provide their own cost estimates together with their terms & conditions.
 Not every estate needs an accountant to be involved.

 Potential additional costs

 There are likely to be additional costs to the estimated estate administration, which will depend on the complexity of the matter.
 We will provide an accurate quote once the full details of the matter have been established.

 Additional costs can be incurred if:-

 - the deceased died intestate, i.e. without a Will, or the estate consists of multiple shareholdings

 - the deceased’s property needs to be sold or transferred

 - there is a liability for any Inheritance Tax, income Tax or Capital Gains Tax as well as claims for business property relief and agricultural property relief